danielzting/TextObserver/README.md

 - *`attributes` (default `true`)*: Process HTML attributes that get rendered by the browser as user-visible text such as image alt text, input placeholders, etc. Disabling this and `contentEditable` can cut runtime to about half that of the default config.
 - *`shadows` (default `true`)*: Search for and process open Shadow DOMs as well as override `Element.prototype.attachShadow()` to force Shadow DOMs created in the future to open mode.
 This option doesn't have a big impact on performance; it mostly exists if you want to respect the encapsulation of Shadow DOMs.

+## Hacking

+Issues and pull requests are welcome.
+I have written an [article](https://danielzting.github.io/2021/08/29/automatically-replacing-injected-text-in-dynamic-webpages) that goes over the basics of how the library works which may be useful.

 ## Known Issues

 `TextObserver` should work out of the box 98% of the time.
 Unfortunately, the modern web is an extraordinarily complex beast, and the following edge cases (hopefully rare for most users) exist.